About

 Alessandro Paganelli is a Berlin-based composer and guitarist whose work moves fluidly between contemporary classical music, dance, film, and high fashion.
 His style is emotionally resonant and texturally rich, designed to invite the listener into spaces of reflection, presence, and fragile beauty.

 Paganelli’s work has been internationally commissioned across diverse disciplines.
-Highlights include writing the original score for Rami Al Ali’s presentation at Paris Fashion Week 2025, scoring the award-winning documentary Distilled (Best Documentary, Berlin Indie Film Festival 2024), and composing the full-length ballet Mortar & Pestle, which premiered in New York and was later staged internationally.
-His music has also been released by international labels such as Ameritz Music (UK) and Believe Music (France).
+He writes regularly for Paris Fashion Week, composing the original score for Rami Al Ali’s 2025 presentation and collaborating with Tony Ward on his Paris Fashion Week show.
+His screen work includes scoring the award-winning documentaries Distilled (Best Documentary, Berlin Indie Film Festival 2024) and Dominique (Best Short Documentary, Wyoming International Film Festival; Humanitarian Award, DOC Utah), which was also broadcast on SDPB.
+In dance, he composed the full-length ballet Mortar & Pestle, which premiered in New York and was later staged internationally, reworked the ballet "The Nutcracker" with choreographer Barry Kerollis, and is currently developing the new ballet Sylphide with choreographer Aaron Thao.
+His music has been released by international labels such as Ameritz Music (UK) and Believe Music (France).

 At the heart of his practice lies a quiet search for connection: